-21 See section 17 of the Work Health and Safety Act 2011 (NSW), which is expressed in terms of either eliminating risks, or where that is not possible reducing risks as far as is "reasonably practicable".
+12 See section 17 of the WHSA, which is expressed in terms of either eliminating risks, or where that is not possible reducing risks as far as is "reasonably practicable".

-22 Obviously, not all risks will fall within the definition of discrimination, harassment and bullying.
-Section 4 of the Work Health and Safety Act 2011 (NSW) defines "health" to mean "physical and psychological health".
+13 Although, obviously not all risks will fall within the definition of discrimination, harassment and bullying.